wp-plugins/yournewsapp/readme.txt

 Please refer to our [Website](http://www.blappsta.com/questions-answers/)

 == Change Log ==
+= 0.8.3.1 =
+- Fixed: event on startscreen problem

 = 0.8.3 =
 - New function: add categories as teaser items
 - New function: reorder startscreen, teaser and menu items by drag and drop